Quantum and Damages Experts: Product Deficiency or Defective Project Performance Claims

 An Integrated Approach

 Product deficiency or defective project performance claims occur when events cause a process plant or manufacturing facility to be delayed in its completion, operate less profitably, or require abnormal maintenance costs.
-Our engineering and construction experts study the causes of delay to project completion and identify who is responsible.
+Our damages experts study the causes of delay to project completion and identify who is responsible.
 We can also determine if flawed production design resulted in a product that differs from specifications, and our financial experts examine the economic impacts of these problems.

 Product deficiency or defective project performance may include defective construction, flawed design, delays in meeting end-customer orders, and regulatory penalties.
 These problems can also cause economic damages such as current and future warranty costs, ongoing abnormal maintenance expenses, lost profits, and regulatory fines.
+Deficiency and performance claims services are necessary when there is a disagreement regarding the quality, effectiveness, or adherence to specifications of a product or service.
+Performance claims services help assess and address issues related to underperformance or non-compliance with contractual obligations.

 Long International’s engineering and construction experts and financial experts work together to analyze damages, identifying the causes of problems and linking cause with effect.
 For example, when our engineering experts determine that faulty construction has caused product deficiencies resulting in loss of business, our economic and financial experts quantify the dollar effect and strengthen the overall argument by evaluating and eliminating other causes.
 Economic analysis considers: